Cord Cutting Guides, News, and Reviews

 4 steps to cutting ties with Spectrum

-So, the time has come for you to finally cut the cord with Spectrum.
-Surprisingly, more than a few people run into issues when trying to cancel Spectrum internet.
+So, the time has come for you to finally cut the cord with Spectrum Internet.
+Surprisingly, more than a few people run into issues when trying to cancel Spectrum® internet.

 Let’s get into it.

-It’s worth being open to negotiating with Spectrum.
-We’ve seen people lower their rate, armed with the information about the latest Spectrum deals.
-But if you’ve absolutely had it, read on for our 4-step process to cancel Spectrum.
+It’s worth being open to negotiating with Spectrum Internet.
+While the standard Spectrum Internet pricing is what the company tends to stick with, we’ve seen people lower their rate when they negotiate — especially when they're armed with information about the latest Spectrum Internet deals.
+You may even want to take a glance at our review of Spectrum to see what we have to say about the service.
+But if you’ve absolutely had it, read on for our 4-step process to cancel Spectrum Internet.

 The first step in the process is to get through the robot menu and reach the retention department.
 This is the department in charge of any downgrades or cancellations.